Search our range of undergraduate, postgraduate and professional courses.

 Module code: EDUC40505

 You will examine the legislative and policy framework relating to child protection, for example, UNCRC (1989), Every Child Matters (2003), Children Act (1989/2004), Common Assessment Framework (CAF), Data Protection Act (1998), Working Together to Safeguard Children (currently 2015 version) and the Prevent Duty (currently 2015 version).
 You will review the terms used within the area of children protection and examine how children can be helped to protect themselves.
-You will consider cultural perspectives of childhood, child abuse and differing attitudes and perspectives of childrens vulnerability.
+You will also consider cultural perspectives of childhood, child abuse and differing attitudes and perspectives of childrens vulnerability.
 You will learn how abuse is dealt with, within agreed professional boundaries of confidentiality, and distinguish clearly between evidence directly observed and information gathered from other reliable sources.
-You will understand the boundaries and limitations of their roles and responsibilities, when to make referral to protective and specialist services and how to contribute to the overall process.
+You will understand the boundaries and limitations of your roles and responsibilities, when to make referral to protective and specialist services and how to contribute to the overall process.
 You will investigate changes in policy from intervention to prevention approaches within universal services and the role of the various agencies involved in child protection and safeguarding such as Ofsted, children's centres, the police, courts and social services.
-In support of this the module will also examine national guidelines on interagency co-operation.
+In support of this this module will also examine national guidelines on interagency co-operation.
 This will also enable consideration to be given on the governments current policy with regard to preventing radicalisation amongst young people.

 Module code: EDUC40506